HenriqueSFernandes/wolfensteinmock/README.md

 **The Pattern**

 The Factory Design Pattern can help us to avoid the circular dependencies.
-By creating a class to act as an interface between the player and map, both of these will depend on the inferface, making the dependency non-circular.
+By creating a class to act as an interface between the player and map, both of these will depend on the interface, making the dependency non-circular.

 **Implementation**